 The practice offered dental implants.
-These treatments were carried out by the one of the dentists at the practice who had undergone appropriate post-graduate training in this speciality.
+These treatments were carried out by the dentists at the practice who had undergone appropriate post-graduate training in this speciality.
 The provision of dental implants was in accordance with national guidance.

 Helping patients to live healthier lives